 You may be able to defend this charge by proving that your actions were taken in self-defense.
 Manslaughter carries severe penalties, as well as providing possible grounds for removal.

 Learn about manslaughter and how we can help protect your rights.

 As an immigrant, you face especially serious consequences when you are charged with any type of crime.
 In addition to normal criminal penalties, you can lose your permanent resident status and be selected for removal from this country.
 A prior conviction may disqualify you for an immigration visa or naturalization, unless you take prompt legal action to resolve the situation.

 Contact us today to learn more about convictions for various crimes and the effect it may have on your immigration status.

-Read more about immigration visas here and learn how we can help you protect your rights …
+Contact us to learn about immigration visas and how we can help you protect your rights.